acquia/blt/docs/tech-architect/ci.rst

 ~~~~~~~~~

 `Travis CI <https://travis-ci.com/>`__ is a continuous integration and
 continuous deployment solution.
-Travis can integrate with Acquia Cloud,
+Travis can integrate with Cloud Platform,
-but requires more initial configuration work than the Acquia Cloud pipelines
+but requires more initial configuration work than the Cloud Platform pipelines
 feature.

-You must configure Acquia Cloud, GitHub, and Travis CI to work together using
+You must configure Cloud Platform, GitHub, and Travis CI to work together using
 the following steps:

 .. note::